CareCru/cc-analytics-wiki/Treatments.md

 </details>

 ### FM Treatments Booked
-All procedures which were at one point associated to an appointment whether it is currently active or not.
+All procedures included as treatments diagnosed which were at one point associated to an appointment whether it is currently active or not.

 <details>
 <summary>Technical Details:</summary>